MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 There are two ways to deal with fulfillment in Shopify:

 * Shopify "built-in" fulfillment and inventory tracking
-* Third-party fulfillment and inventory tracking
+* Third party fulfillment and inventory tracking

-Inventory for each product in Shopify can be either stocked by Shopify or by 3PL.
+Inventory for each product in Shopify can be stocked by Shopify or by 3PL.

 If you use Shopify fulfillment, then you can also define multiple locations in Shopify.
 Once order is created, Shopify selects location based on availability and priority.
-You can also specify on which location(s) you plan to track specific product, for example never sell from location *ShowRoom*.
+You can also specify the locations where you plan to track a specific product, for example never sell from location *ShowRoom*.

-If you use 3PL physical handling is taken care of by 3PL provider, so locations are not needed.
+If you use 3PL physical handling is taken care of by 3PL provider, so locations aren't needed.
 For 3PL the SKU field becoming mandatory.

 When you decide on which location to track item, Shopify creates records in the **Inventory Levels** table, which can be updated manually with inventory availability.